Six Triathletes participate in the parade of the Opening Ceremony of the Olympic Games in London 2012

 A total of 279 athletes will represent Spain in this edition, a multicultural country that has within its team nationalized athletes from Brazil, Cuba and even China, among others.

-In this parade all were smiles, the Spanish athletes did not stop greeting, taking photos and dancing, under the careful control of the personnel in charge of directing their steps, among whom we could see Javier Gómez Noya representing the Spanish Triathlon Federation, Mario Mola, Jose Miguel Pérez, Ainhoa Murúa, Zuriñe Rodríguez and Marina Damlaimcourt.
+This parade was all smiles; the Spanish athletes never stopped waving, taking photos, and dancing, under the watchful eye of the staff in charge of directing their steps.
+Among them, representing the Spanish Triathlon Federation, we could see...
+Javier Gómez Noya, Mario Mola, Jose Miguel Pérez, Ainhoa Murúa, Zuriñe Rodríguez and Marina Damlaimcourt.

 With athletes who have in their record with up to 6 Olympic games behind them and with the encouragement of the Queen of Spain from the stands accompanied by the Spanish ambassador to England as well as Antonio Samaranch “Junior”, recently appointed member of the IOC executive committee, and all the viewers who were able to follow the ceremony through TVE and Teledeporte, the Spanish athletes once again demonstrated their “ease” in the tour of the stadium.